w1093848541/dimspy_polar_with-QC/README.md

 change that line.
 These will be referenced by each job, so changes here will change across the full workflow.

+**4. Run it!**
-1. After your email is entered, your input data is linked in, and you have set up the config file, you are ready to run!
+After your email is entered, your input data is linked in, and you have set up the config file, you are ready to run!
 Simply do the following:

 cd 1a_ProcessScans